Bagepalli CDM Reforestation Programme

 |Project Crediting Period||1 April 2005 to 31 March 2035|

-ADATS negotiated with potential buyers and got the best possible compensation from those industries and institutions who wanted to but were unable to themselves reduce GHG emissions.
+ADATS negotiated with parties who needed to offset their emissions, and got the best possible compensation from those industries and institutions who wanted to but were unable to themselves reduce GHG emissions.

-- In December 2017 NUMERCO, London, compensated farmer families with ₹ 15.94 lakh for 3,000 tonnes of GHG sequestered on their fields.
+- In December 2017 NUMERCO, London, rewarded farmer families with ₹ 15.94 lakh for 3,000 tonnes of GHG sequestered on their fields.

 The below table shows the vintage years of issued VERs: